Xatra1/coin-clicker-source/README.md

 cd coin-clicker-source
 ```
 This will put you into the folder that contains "index.html", which is how you will open the game.

+  Or, if you simply don't want to bother with that, you can play the game [here](xatra1.github.io/coin-clicker-source)

 Icons made by Font Awesome, with the exception of the (currently unused) "octillionachievements.png", which is made by IconsMind.
 Sound effects obtained from Pixabay.